AEC European Platform for Artistic Research in Music (EPARM) 2023

 • 1 January 2023: Deadline for submissions

-• 23 January 2023: Results communicated to the applicants (who are required to confirm participation by 27 January 2023)
+• 23 January 2023: Results communicated to the applicants (who were required to confirm participation by 27 January 2023)

 • w/b 6 February 2023: Publication of the final programme of EPARM 2023 and registration launch